It appeals to us that something as simple as changing the timing of things can have a potent effect.

 Macro cycling has two common forms.
 The first being eating more carbs and less fat on your training days, and less carbs and more fats on your rest days (as with Martin Berkhan’s Leangains).
 The second being strategic carb refeeds, usually every 4-10 days, with general low carb dieting (the most famous/pure example being Lyle Mcdonald’s cyclical ketogenic diet CKD).

 The idea is that by strategically increasing or decreasing the intake of certain macronutrients on certain days of the week relative to training one can get nutrient partitioning benefits that will positively impact recovery and growth, as well as having favourable hormonal benefits that will aid in fat loss.

 The difference is mainly in the extent of the carb refeeds.
 The Leangains style calls for a more controlled carb refeed every training day, Lyle’s for more of a splurge, with the tradeoff being heavier restrictions on carbs at other times.
-For a more in-depth look here is an article with a section on the benefits of carb/macro cycling.

 We’re going to put aside Lyle’s CKD aside for now and focus on the less restrictive style.